militarypurgecoup-proofing

 Coup-Proofing Has Costs

 Coup-proofing has costs.
-Caitlin Talmadge's research documents how these practices degrade military effectiveness: promotion patterns shift from merit to loyalty, training focuses on regime protection over combat readiness, command structures fragment to prevent coordination, and information restrictions prevent officers from gaining situational awareness.
+Caitlin Talmadge's research in "The Dictator's Army" documents how these practices degrade military effectiveness: promotion patterns shift from merit to loyalty, training focuses on regime protection over combat readiness, command structures fragment to prevent coordination, and information restrictions prevent officers from gaining situational awareness.

 The February purges demonstrated these dynamics in real time.